The Most Difficult Language in the World? An Exclusive Interview with Linguist Jo-Wang Lin

 A comparison of the writing conventions for names, dates, and addresses in Chinese and English.

-Image | Research for You
+Table by Research for You

 From the table above, it is clear that not just names are reversed in English and Chinese.
 The reverse order also applies to the writing of dates and addresses.
 If the previously mentioned reason of placing a higher value on family ties in Chinese holds true, does it imply that English speakers prioritize “day” or “year”?
 Do they value house numbers more than the city or country?
 It seems that the logic of importance cannot be extended to the order of dates and addresses.